-REVIEW: This OP will be reviewed in November of odd-numbered years by the Managing Director of University Financial Services (UFS) with substantive revisions forwarded to the Assistant Vice President and Controller and the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in November of odd-numbered years by the Managing Director of Cash and Credit Management Services with substantive revisions forwarded to the Assistant Vice President for Financial & Business Services and the Vice President for Administration & Finance and Chief Financial Officer.

 1. General Guidelines for the Acceptance of Checks by Departments